 Whichever platform you decide to go with, I strongly recommend creating a demo site first to get used to how things work and make sure it's a good fit for you and your church.

-I’d love you to come back here after and let me know how you got on.
-Or even better, give me a sneak-peek of your finished site.
-If you’d like to, you can do so using the comments section below!
+I'd love you to come back here after and let me know how you got on in the comments section below.
+Or even better, give me a sneak peek of your finished site!

 What Does The * (asterisk) Mean Above?